skjha1/Data-Structure-Algorithm-Programs/README.md

 * 3. Definiteness(Every Statement should be clear and understandable)
 * 4. Finiteness(Algorithm must terminate at some time)
 * 5. Effectiveness(Don’t write unnecessary steps)
-* 6. Independent(It can be implemented in any programming language).
+* 6. Independent(It can be implemented in any programming language)